MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ### Deep links

 You can create deep links to entities in Teams.
 Typically, these are used to create links that navigate to content and information within your tab.
-See [showing a deep link to an item within your tab](foo.md)
+See [Create deep links to content and features in Microsoft Teams](foo.md)

 ### Task Modules